Chemistry in Everyday life - Notes, Topics, Formula, Books, FAQs

 Prescribed Books

-For this chapter, first, the NCERT book is best for initial level preparation as well as for board exams.
+For this chapter, first, the NCERT book is best for initial-level preparation as well as for board exams.
 Now, after this, if you want to prepare for competitive exams like JEE and NEET, then these are the best books for you - Morrison and Boyd and O.P Tandon.
-Meanwhile, in the preparation, you must continuously give the mock tests for the depth of knowledge.
-Our platform will help you to provide with the variety of questions for deeper knowledge with the help of videos, articles and mock tests.
+Meanwhile, in the preparation, you must continuously give mock tests to test the depth of knowledge.
+Our platform will help you with a variety of questions for deeper knowledge with the help of videos, articles, and mock tests.

 Articles